MoniMurray/higher_lower/README.md

 I trialled using [JQuery](https://www.w3schools.com/jquery/default.asp) in this project to toggle images on and off on a mouse click, but in the end judged that using CSS was simpler and more effective.
 I used [this](https://www.w3schools.com/howto/howto_js_remove_class.asp) link to learn how to add a styled class to the elements I wanted to show/hide.

 [This](https://www.w3schools.com/js/js_if_else.asp) link helped me in resolving an error in if/else nested conditional statement, which was a missing semicolon in the middle of the code.

+In final touch ups I included [bespoke messages](https://www.w3schools.com/howto/howto_js_alert.asp) to the user using HTML, CSS and Javascript instead of more impersonal windows alerts.

 Occasionally my randomly generated numbers confused the player by having two numbers the same beside each other - in this case the next number is neither Higher nor Lower.
 I used [this YouTube video](https://www.youtube.com/watch?v=5sNGqsMpW1E) to add a simple shuffle to my numbers array.
 Having played the game alot myself during production, it added a little fun to my work!